Xpra-org/xpra/docs/Usage/Configuration.md

 You can find some example configuration files here: [sample /etc/xpra/ directory](https://xpra.org/conf/)

-The configuration files use the exact same format as the command line options, which is documented in the [manual page](https://xpra.org/manual.html), just without the `--` prefix.\
+The configuration files use the exact same format as the command line options, which can be shown using `xpra --help`, just without the `--` prefix.\
 The manual is also shipped with all binary installations and should be easily accessible. (ie: `man xpra`)

 _(some more obscure features can be configured using environmentent variables)_